cyfdecyf/cow/README.md

 # Installation #

-## Pre-compiled binary (Recommended)
+## Pre-compiled binary

 The following pre-compiled binaries are provided for systems running on Intel processors:

 - 64-bit binary for OS X
 - 64-bit and 32-bit binaries for Linux
+- 32-bit binary for Windows

-Run the following command to install pre-compiled binary (curl is required, along with trust):
+On OS X or Linux, run the following command to install pre-compiled binary (curl is required, along with trust):

     curl -s -L https://github.com/cyfdecyf/cow/raw/master/install-cow.sh | bash